 Let’s take a look at some of the pros and cons of starting your own life coaching business.

-- You are your own boss and set your own hours
+- You're the boss and you get to set your own schedule

-- You get to work with people on a one-to-one basis
+- You get to work closely with clients

-- You get to see the positive impact you have on your clients’ lives in real-time
+- You can see the positive impact of your work right away

 - Life coaching can be emotionally draining